 Become familiar with the job search & application process.

 - Attend Career Center workshops on topics including resumes, interviewing, job search strategies, etc.

 - Develop your job search materials, such as resume, cover letter, and application information.

-- Make an appointment with a Career Consultant to review materials and discuss your job search.
+- Make an appointment with a Career Advisor to review materials and discuss your job search.